2 Peter 2

 2 Peter 2:7-10aJust Lot, Vexed in His Soul

 Lot was not untouched by Sodom.
 He was vexed - tormented, day by day, by the depravity around him.
-This is not the serene detachment of the righteous, but the active distress of one who sees evil and cannot become complicit in it.
+This is the active distress of one who sees evil and cannot become complicit in it.
 Righteousness in a corrupt place is exhausting.

 While God delivers the righteous, He reserves the unjust.
 Reserve carries the sense of keeping in custody.
 They are not free; they are held until the day of reckoning.
-To refuse God's grip is not to escape Him.
-It is to be reserved for judgment.
+To refuse God's grip is to be reserved for judgment.

 2 Peter 2:10b-14Despise Government, Eyes Full of Adultery